-Washington, D.C.
-20549
+4301 50th Street NW, Suite 300 PMB 1044, Washington, D.C.

-FORM 10-Q ☑ QUARTERLY RI 1934 EPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT s OF For the quarterly period ended June 30, , 2021 EPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT ΓOF 1934 F or the transition period from to CI T • 30 RTNERS ACQUISITION C Exact name of registrant as specified in its chart • Cayman I 001-40140 98-1574543 (State or other of incorporation of jurisdiction (Commission File Number) (IRS Employer Identification No. .)
-4301 50th Street NW, Suite 300 PMB 1044, 20046 E.A.)
-Washington, D.C. > 20016 (Zip Code) (Address Of Principal Executive Office (202) 918-7050 (Zip Code) R egistrant's telephone number, including area co ode (Form Not Applicable er name or former address, if changed since last t vanovt) (FOITH er name of former address, it changed since last t report) Securities registered pursuant t to Section 12(b) of the Act: - · itle of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one and one-fourth of one redeema 0001 par value, SNII.U The New York Stock Exchange Class A ordinary share, par va lue \$0.0001 per share SNII The New York Stock Exchange Warrants, each whole warrant · · The New York Court Follows an exercise price of \$11.50 per SNII WS The New York Stock Exchange d) of the Securities Exchange Act of 1934 during the ubject to such filing requirements for the past 90 c d electronically every Interactive Data File require for such shorter period that the registrant was requi ed to be submitted pursuant to Rule 405 of Regularized to submit such files).
-Yes $\boxtimes$ No $\square$ ation S-T ( ated filer, smaller reporting company, or an emerg d "emerging growth company" in Rule 12b-2 of th Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company X Emerging growth company $\boxtimes$ If an emerging growth compa financial accounting standards • ded transition period for complying with any new 7 or revise Indicate by check mark whether er the registrant is a shell comp oany (as defined in Rule 12b-2 of the Exchange Ac ct).
-Yes ⊠ No □ As of August 12, 2021, 34,500 and outstanding, respectively.
-0,000 Class A ordinary shares , par value \$0.0001 per share, and 8,625,000 Clas ss B ordinary shares, par value \$0.0001 per share, were issue
+(Address Of Principal Executive Offices)

+(IRS Employer Identification No.)

+(Zip Code)

+Registrant's telephone number, including area code Not Applicable

+(Former name or former address, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Name of each exchange on Title of each class Symbol(s) which registered Units, each consisting of one Class A ordinary share, \$0.0001 par val ue, and one-fourth of one redeemable warrant SNII.U The New York Stock Exchange Class A ordinary share, par value \$0.0001 per share SNII The New York Stock Exchange Warrants, each whole warrant exercisable for one Class A ordinary share e at an exercise price of \$11.50 per share SNII WS The New York Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆

+As of November 12, 2021, 34,500,000 Class A ordinary shares, par value \$0.0001 per share, and 8,625,000 Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding, respectively.

-SUPERNOVA PARTNERS ACQUISITION COMPANY II, LTD. Form 10-Q For the Quarter Ended June 30, 2021 Table of Contents
+SUPERNOVA PARTNERS ACQUISITION COMPANY II, LTD. Form 10-Q For the Quarter Ended September 30, 2021 Table of Contents